-Up to 40 lines, all forms accepted.
+All forms accepted, 40 lines max per poem.
 No previously published poems, or poems that have won previous prizes.
-Winner receives $200 and composition of original music by professional composer inspired by the winning poem, to be performed live at awards ceremony.
-Winner and Runners-up published in Spring 2013 issue of String Poet and invited to read at the Award Ceremony in May 2013; all contest submissions are considered for publication in journal.
+Winner receives $1000, publication in String Poet, and composition of original music by professional composer inspired by the winning poem, to be performed at the Awards Ceremony in September 2014.
+Winner and Runners-up published in Winter 2014 issue of String Poet and invited to read at the Awards Ceremony.
+All contest submissions are considered for publication in journal.
 There is no theme for submission.
 String Poet does not solicit poems solely on the subject of music.
 Reading the journal archives is a great way to become familiar with the type of work that String Poet publishes.

 Payment: Please do not use the “Donate” button to send payment for a contest entry.
 Instead, use the shopping cart on this page to send payment by credit card or PayPal.
-Make sure you choose the correct amount based on the number of poems you are submitting.
 If your PayPal email address does not match the email used to send your poems, please make note of that in your contest submission email.

-Submissions: After completing payment, send a single e-mail with your poem(s) to firstname.lastname@example.org.
-Poems should be included in-line as text within the email body.
+Submissions: After completing payment, send a single e-mail with your poem(s) to email@example.com.
+Be sure to include submissions in-line within the email body.
 If you wish to also include an attachment, the following formats are acceptable: PDF (.pdf), Rich Text (.rtf), Word (.doc), or plain text (.txt).
 Do not attach .docx files.
 Include your name and contact information in the body of the email, or as a separate cover page within the attachment — do not put identifying information on the same page as a poetry submission.

 String Poet Prize c/o Long Island Violin Shop